 The updating must be carried out before allocation.

 Allocate the parent consignment to a carrier service using allocateConsignmentsWithBookingCode.

 Use addInnerToOuter to link each child to the parent as it is being packed.
 You do this using the parent/child Consignment Codes and parcel numbers.

 For example, link parcel 1 of the child consignment to parcel 1 of the parent consignment.

 Associate all the consignments (parent and child) with the same Manifest Group Code, so that they all go on the same trailer for the first leg of the journey (refer to Scan to Trailer).

-Mark all the consignments (both 'inner' and 'outer') as ready to manifest.
+Mark all the consignments (both parent and children) as ready to manifest.